johnzastrow/phpblog/hugo-export/posts/2012-01-27-of-file-sizes-and-nearest-neighbors.md

 ---
-title: Of file sizes and nearest neighbors
+ #  Of file sizes and nearest neighbors
 categories:
   - Data processing
   - Database